Edith Starr Miller: Personal life

 The Pagets later separated, and Edith sued for legal separation in New York City on January 8, 1932, citing cruelty and abandonment of her and their three children.

 Edith died a year later in a hospital in Paris after a surgery on January 16, 1933, at the age of forty-five.
 Lord Queenborough died in 1949, at which point the barony became extinct.

 Descendants

 Through her daughter Audrey, she was posthumously a grandmother of Thomas Lorne Nelson (b.
 1947), Audrey Caroline Nelson (b.
 1949), and Elizabeth Christian Nelson (b.
 1950).
 In 1979, Thomas married Georgina Astor, daughter of Michael Astor (the fourth son of Waldorf Astor, 2nd Viscount Astor and Nancy Astor), after her divorce from Hon.
 Anthony Ramsay, a son of the 16th Earl of Dalhousie.
-In 1978, garden designer Audrey married Max Wyndham, 2nd Baron Egremont and they reside at Petworth House in Sussex.
+In 1978, garden designer Audrey married Max Wyndham, 7th Baron Leconfield, 2nd Baron Egremont and they reside at Petworth House in Sussex.

 Through her daughter Enid, she was also posthumously a grandmother of Charles Henri de la Poype (b.
 1949) and Isabelle Victoria de la Poype (b.
 1951).

 Through her daughter Cicilie, she was also posthumously a grandmother of Eton graduate John Almeric Evans (b.
 1950), Camilla Carol Evans (1952–1963), Michael Hugh Evans (b.
 1956), and Patricia Antoinetta Evans (b.
 1959).